Finding a Top Financial Advisor Firm in Irvine, California

 First Foundation Advisors

-Topping our list is First Foundation Advisors, a large organization that has more than $3.5 billion in assets under management.
+Topping our list is First Foundation Advisors, a large organization that has nearly $4.30 billion in assets under management (AUM).
 Founded in 1990, the firm is the oldest on our top 10.
-The fee-only firm (the fairest model for clients) has 33 advisors spread across its California locations, Nevada and Hawaii.
-First Foundation is a regional bank in California and in addition to investment management and wealth planning, it also offers retail banking products such as checking accounts, savings accounts, loans and consumer credit cards.
+The fee-only firm has 35 advisors spread across its California locations, as well as in Nevada and Hawaii.
+First Foundation is a regional bank in California and, in addition to investment management and wealth planning, it also offers retail banking products such as checking accounts, savings accounts, loans and consumer credit cards.

 First Foundation Advisors Background